CAMMA-public/cholectriplet2022/submit.md

 ## 4. Submit Draft Report
 A summary of the proposed method is required to complete your challenge submission.
+This will help to understand your proposed method and also contribute in writing a joint publication manuscript of the challenge methods.
 Please ensure you use the provided [template](https://seafile.unistra.fr/f/f7d626afa2d2433fa8a4/?dl=1) and complete all fields marked required (*).

 >> * Method Report: [click to upload](https://seafile.unistra.fr/u/d/6b6f3271ac8a42aaa9fc/)